Mostafa-Farahat/BeRootFork/Shell Scripting/P1/README.md

 ![Example](../imgs/Local-vs-Global-Variables.png)

-### Shell Variables
+### Reserved Variables

-A shell variable is a special variable that is set by the shell and is required by the shell in order to function correctly.
+A reserved variable is a special variable that is set by the shell and is required by the shell in order to function correctly.

 | Variable       | Description |
 |----------------|--------------------------------------------------------------|